FantasticFiasco/certifications/azure/az-900-microsoft-azure-fundamentals/README.md

     - Large collection of ready-made actions
     - Runs only in the cloud

+## Azure networking options

+- Virtual network
+  - A logically isolated network on Azure
+  - Scoped to a single region
+  - Multiple virtual networks from different regions can be connected together using virtual network peering
+- Network Security Group (NSG) - Allows or denies inbound network traffic to your Azure resources.
+Think of it as a cloud-level firewall for your network.
+- Availability - Refers to how long your service is up and running without interruption
+- Resiliency - Refers to a system's ability to stay operational during abnormal conditions
+- Azure Load Balancer
+  - Supports inbound and outbound scenarios
+  - Provides low latency and high throughput
+  - Scales up to millions of flows for all Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) applications
+- Azure Application Gateway
+  - Only for HTTP(S)
+  - A potentially better option is to use Azure Application Gateway
+  - Supports
+    - Cookie affinity - Useful when you want to keep a user session on the same backend server
+    - SSL termination
+    - Web application firewall (WAF)
+    - URL rule-based routing
+    - Rewrite HTTP headers
+- Azure Traffic Manager
+  - Uses the DNS server that's closest to the user to direct user traffic to a globally distributed endpoint

 ## Azure data storage options

 - [Azure Blob storage](https://azure.microsoft.com/services/storage/blobs/)